kalgynirae/lumeh.org/pages/christmas-in-july-2020.md

 ## What??
 How???

-It's like normal Christmas in July, but you do it at your own house and join our [~~Discord server~~].
-We'll be online from **2pm to 6pm (PDT)**.
+It’s like normal Christmas in July, but you do it at your own house and join our [~~Discord server~~].
+We’ll be online from **2pm to 6pm (PDT)**.
 Come for a quick hello, or stay for the whole thing.
-It's *your* Christmas!
+It’s *your* Christmas!

 ## How am I supposed to get in the Christmas spirit?

 We have resurrected the Café Chan orchestral Christmas music stream:

-(the audio stream is no longer active, but check [/cafe] to see what's currently playing)
+(the audio stream is no longer active, but check [/cafe] to see what’s currently playing)

 [Discord server]: #